Intuitive ADHD-style cooking

 Cooking is quick and an ideal creative challenge for my ADHD.
 Cooking is almost immediately rewarding.
 My ADHD taste buds always desire new stimulating dishes.
 My ADHD brain struggles with lists, memory and following rules.
 My ADHD passion is to always create something unique.
 My ADHD makes me a pretty good cook.

-Reading about and watching famous chefs and cooks on TV, both Jamie Oliver snd Heston Blumenthal are ADHD too.
+Reading about and watching famous chefs and cooks on TV, both Jamie Oliver and Heston Blumenthal are ADHD too.
 It’s pretty clear that for many cooks and chefs, ADHD is part of their cooking success.

-Andrew Lewis is an ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 15,000 hours and 18 years of experience in coaching over 500 ADHD executives, ADHD business professionals and ADHD creatives.
-Andrew ran a major ADHD support group and an ADHD diagnostic clinic for a while.
-He is an ADHD specialist backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
-His ADHD insight is personal, with decades understanding his own ADHD experience and in bringing up his ADHD daughter.
-He has published his writing primarily via this website, with interactive ADHD courses in development.
+Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD.
+Andrew helps entrepreneurs and creatives with ADHD thrive and achieve wellbeing and is always happy to have a free chat to discuss coaching.
+Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales at IBM, then to running a few software start-ups.

 For many their intuition is often accurate, insightful, intelligent and sometimes surprising

-ADHD at work
+ADHD at university

-SimplyWellbeing logo
+SimplyWellbeing ADHD Coaching logo

-Copyright © 2024 SimplyWellbeing
+Copyright © 2025 SimplyWellbeing

 Website designed, written and created by Andrew Lewis, using Wordpress and Oxygen

-49 Station Road, Polegate, East Sussex, BN26 6EA
+49 Station Road, Polegate, East Sussex, BN26 6EA, United Kingdom

 Association of Coaching